For a detailed overview visit our artist FAQ page.

 What payment methods do you accept?

-Who pays for transaction fees, shipping and handling?
+Who pays for transaction fees, shipping and packaging?

 Who pays for art critics?

-All art critics on Curci Art have their education verified before being allowed to write critiques.
-They critique individual works of art for sale on the primary market (not resales) and are paid a fixed price per critique.
-They get paid after a work of art has sold and its return policy has expired.
-Critique costs are paid for by the artist (it comes out of their cut of the proceeds), and the cost of critiques is limited to 5% of an artwork’s retail value.
+When we enable critiques in Q3, 2023, all art critics on Curci Art will have their education verified before being allowed to write critiques.
+Critics will critique individual works of art for sale on the primary market (not resales) and will be paid a fixed price per critique.
+Critique costs will be paid for by the artist.

 How will my artwork be shipped?